- Earthly Powers

 Earthly Powers was published 40 years ago.
 It won the Best Foreign Novel of the Year award in France, and was shortlisted for the 1980 Booker Prize for Fiction, alongside Alice Munro, Anita Desai and William Golding.
 To celebrate #EarthlyPowers40, we’re revisiting one of Anthony Burgess’s most acclaimed novels.
-Expect highlights from our archive, a series of podcasts, new articles on Earthly Powers and a Wiki site dedicated to the book.
+Expect highlights from our archive, a series of podcasts and new articles on Earthly Powers.

 ‘It was the afternoon of my eighty-first birthday, and I was in bed with my catamite when Ali announced that the archbishop had come to see me.’

 As told by the central character himself, a distinguished British writer in his eighties, Earthly Powers is the life story of Kenneth Marchal Toomey — from the First World War to his later years of sun-drenched idleness in Malta.